-In the area of access to information, adoption law in Australia has undergone significant change in the past decade.
-Currently, all States and Territories have legislation that grants certain rights to information to adopted people who are aged 18 years or older, and to their birth parents.
-However, the extent of these rights and of the protection of the privacy of all parties varies among States and Territories.
+In relation to access to information, adoption law in Australia has undergone significant change in the past decade.
+Currently, all States and Territories have legislation that grants certain rights to information to adopted people who are aged 18 years or older, and to their adopted and birth families.
+However, the extent of these rights and of the protection of the privacy of all parties to the adoption varies among States and Territories.